Francesca Thyssen-Bornemisza: TBA21

 Thyssen-Bornemisza regularly participates in biennales by commissioning new works of contemporary art through a foundation called Thyssen-Bornemisza Art Contemporary (TBA21) which she founded in 2002 in Vienna.
 She has built up her own art collection with around 700 works of contemporary video and digital art, by artists such as John Akomfrah, Kutluğ Ataman, Candice Breitz, Olafur Eliasson, Simon Starling and Ai Weiwei.

-In 2002, Thyssen-Bornemisza rented a four-storey palace in Vienna’s UNESCO-protected first district, set up home there and opened TBA21's first exhibition space in the same building.
+In 2002, Thyssen-Bornemisza rented a four-storey palace in Vienna's UNESCO-protected first district, set up home there and opened TBA21's first exhibition space in the same building.
 From 2012 until 2017, TBA21 had an exhibition space in Vienna's second district, within the Augarten park.
 It exhibited works from the collection in thematic exhibitions twice a year.
 The Foundation also organises exhibitions of its collection worldwide.
 In 2018, works from the collection went on show at the National Gallery Prague.

 Between 2008 and 2012, Thyssen-Bornemisza regularly criticised her stepmother, Carmen Cervera, for the latter's management of the Thyssen-Bornemisza Museum in Madrid, including on the 2012 sale of John Constable's painting, The Lock.
 In 2018, the museum unveiled a multichannel video installation by the British artist John Akomfrah that was co-commissioned by TBA21.
 By 2019, TBA21 signed a four-year agreement with the Museo Nacional Thyssen-Bornemisza to present a series of contemporary art exhibitions from the TBA21 collection, along with contemporary commissions.

+In 2017, TBA21 provided a temporary building for the Warsaw Museum of Modern Art, designed by Adolf Krischanitz and transferred from its previous location in Berlin.

+In 2019, Francesca Thyssen-Bornemisza inaugurated Ocean Space in Venice, transforming the deconsecrated Church of San Lorenzo into a center for ocean literacy, research, and advocacy through art, under the auspices of TBA21–Academy.The space hosts exhibitions and events that merge art and science to raise awareness about marine ecosystems.

 In 2021, TBA21 and the Regional Government of Andalusia announced a three-year-long partnership on showing parts of the TBA21 collection at the Centro de Creación Contemporánea de Andalucía (C3A) in Córdoba.

+In 2022, Francesca Thyssen-Bornemisza was awarded the Collecting Award in the category of "Philanthropy and International Collection" by the ARCO Foundation, in recognition of her activities in the fields of art and environmental engagement.